stemoutreach/CodeCreateLab/Level4.md

-# Level 4 – Breadboarding Basics: Learn by Recipe
+# Level 4 Pico – Breadboarding Basics: Learn by Recipe

 ## 🧠 Learning Objectives

 - Learn how to use GPIO pins through real-world projects
 - Understand how inputs (buttons/sensors) and outputs (LEDs) work together
+- Configure Thonny to use the MicroPython interpreter on the Pico.
+- Run a script that blinks the onboard LED.
-- Explore and modify recipes from the official [GPIOZero Recipes](https://gpiozero.readthedocs.io/en/latest/recipes.html)
+- Explore and modify recipes from the official [PICOZero](https://picozero.readthedocs.io/en/latest/gettingstarted.html)

 ## 🧰 Materials Needed

-- Raspberry Pi with GPIO access
+- Raspberry Pi Pico
 - Breadboard and jumper wires
 - LEDs (2–3) and resistors (220–330Ω)
 - Push button